linked-db/linked-ql/README.md

 #### `linkedql forget`

-*Permanently erase savepoint histories.* Linked QL deletes the savepoint history of all databases or specified database.
+*Permanently erase savepoint histories.* Linked QL deletes the savepoint history of all databases, or a specific database from the `--db` flag.
 This is irreversible.

 <details><summary>🐹 Usage:</summary>